-The gang over at Reverb.com recently posted three handy lesson videos dedicated to Jeff Beck, and you can check them out below.
+Awhile back, the gang over at Reverb.com posted three handy lesson videos dedicated to Jeff Beck, and you can check them out below.
 The first two tunes covered in the clips can be found on Beck's first solo album, Truth, which was released in 1968.

 As Reverb puts it, “Beck’s Bolero” is a "wonderful combination of colossal rhythms, a singable guitar melody, killer production and great performance."